azimoto99/neonthreads/RENDER_DEPLOYMENT.md

 - Check backend CORS settings allow your frontend domain

 **Images Don't Load:**
-- Check Replicate API token is set
+- Check AI Horde API key is set (optional but recommended)
-- Verify API credits are available
+- Verify image generation is working (check backend logs)
-- Check backend logs for image generation errors
+- Note: AI Horde is free but may have queue wait times

 ---